richardlasmith/osticket-prereqs/README.md

 <img src="https://i.imgur.com/R7PUqk9.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now log in, using the VM-OSTICKET username and password you created. * I hope you remembered this :)
+Now log in using the VM-OSTICKET username and password you created. * I hope you remember this :)
 </p>
 <br />